MaciejGawel/strangler/strangle/proxy.md

 # Deploy proxy server

-To start strangling our legacy application we will need a proxy server that will route our requests to appropriate microservice.
-For this purpose we will use [Netflix Zuul][1].
+To start strangling our legacy application, we will need a proxy server that will route our requests to a specific microservice.
+For this purpose, you will use [Netflix Zuul][1].

 ## Useful links